Samyang7/Java-SocketProgramming/README.md

 * ATU: Display active users -> ATU
 * OUT: Log out -> OUT
 * UPD: Upload file -> UPD username filename

+# Progragmming language
+Java

+# How to use
+clone the file to the local computer and run the client.java and server.java file.
+Running the server.java file first to open the server and client.java to initiate the connection between the server.

+# Example interaction